Testimonials from Youth Sports Parents, Administrators & Coaches

 Thank you very much for the great Webinar - "To Push or Not to Push- A Parent's Dilemma"!

 My daughter, Lexi Bari, is 8 years old, and she was recently invited to the USTA Level 1 Regional Training Camp at Centercourt in New Jersey.
-At the RTC, they shared information about Growing Champions for Life, including your book "5 Powerful Strategies for Sport Parent Success", and I have quickly become a big fan of your work.
+At the RTC, they shared information about Growing Champions for Life, including your book "5 Powerful Strategies for Sports Parent Success", and I have quickly become a big fan of your work.

 At the RTC, Lexi won the USTA's Courage Award for her taking risks and going for her shots in front of all of her peers.
 To that end, I loved what you were saying last night about having a child free from fear (since "fear is never a friend").